Chiang Rai

 • Night Bazaar or Walking Streets 🌙 – for fried insects, Naem, and occasional Kai Mot Daeng (red ant eggs).

-• Local fresh markets 🧺 (e.g., Chiang Rai Central Market, Kad Luang) – for seasonal delicacies like Jing Reed Tod (fried crickets).
+• Local fresh markets 🧺 (e.g., Chiang Rai Central Market, Kad Luang) – for delicacies like Rot Duan and Maeng Mun.

 • Ethnic village visits 🏞️ (e.g., Akha or Lahu villages) - may offer truly local, home-cooked versions of these dishes.